-As disclosed in Note 7, the BPI Group has existing cash flow hedge activity.
+In 2021, the BPI Group's existing cash flow hedge activity in 2020 has matured (Note 7).
 There are no fair value hedges or net investment hedges as of reporting date.

 Cash flow hedges that qualify for hedge accounting

 The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges is recognized in the "Cash flow hedge reserve" within equity.
 The gain or loss relating to the ineffective portion is recognized immediately in profit or loss, within "Other operating income".